martin-ger/esp_wifi_repeater/README.md

 This is an implementation of a WiFi NAT router on the esp8266 and esp8285.
 It also includes support for a packet filtering firewall with ACLs, port mapping, traffic shaping, hooks for remote monitoring (or packet sniffing), an MQTT management interface, and power management.
 For a setup with multiple routers in a mesh to cover a larger area a new mode "Automesh" has been included https://github.com/martin-ger/esp_wifi_repeater#automesh-mode .

-*If you are looking for a way to integrate the NAT feature into you Arduino project* - see https://github.com/martin-ger/lwip_nat_arduino .
+*If you are looking for a way to integrate the NAT feature into your Arduino project* - see https://github.com/martin-ger/lwip_nat_arduino .

 Typical usage scenarios include:
 - Simple range extender for an existing WiFi network